 This article outlines the limitations and supported features for Google’s limited ad serving solution.

 If a publisher is using the IAB TCF v2.0 consent framework, we will attempt to serve an eligible limited ad when there is no consent for Purpose 1 but Google is allowed as a vendor to operate based on legitimate interest or consent for purposes 2, 7, 9, and 10.
-LTD on apps will only be supported for the IAB TCF v2.0 framework at this time.
+Google will attempt to serve an eligible limited ad regardless of user location.

 Cookie and local identifier usage

 - Search lift measurement